Skip to main content

 IRIS: World Modeling as Sequence Prediction

-Micheli et al. (2023) (Micheli et al., 2023) introduced IRIS (Imagination with autoRegressive models over an Inner Speech), which makes an elegant conceptual unification: it treats world modeling as autoregressive sequence prediction, using the same transformer architecture that powers language models.
+Micheli et al. (2023) (Micheli et al., 2023) introduced IRIS (Imagination with auto-Regression over an Inner Speech), which makes an elegant conceptual unification: it treats world modeling as autoregressive sequence prediction, using the same transformer architecture that powers language models.
 IRIS tokenizes observations with VQ-VAE (Oord et al., 2017) (producing discrete tokens like words in a language) and models environment dynamics autoregressively with a transformer (predicting the next "word" in the environment's "language").
 IRIS frames state-action-reward-state sequences as token sequences, achieving competitive Atari 100k performance with a conceptually simple architecture.

 Model-Based Policy Optimization (MBPO)